-Minimum Age of Juvenile Court Jurisdiction Maximum Age for Charging Youth in Juvenile Court Automatic Transfers or Permits Direct File Discretionary Transfers Requirement for Court to Consider Trauma or Past Victimization Summary None.
+Minimum Age of Juvenile Court Jurisdiction Maximum Age for Charging Youth in Juvenile Court Automatic Transfers or Permits Direct File Discretionary Transfers Requirement for Court to Consider Trauma or Past Summary None.
 "Child" is defined as "an individual who is under 18 years old."
 17. Yes.
 Minors 16+ years of age charged with aggravated murder or murder.
-The district court also has exclusive jurisdiction over any separate offense "arising from a single Yes.
-Minors: (1) 16+ years of age charged with a felony violation of aggravated assault, attempted aggravated murder, attempted murder, aggravated kidnapping, aggravated sexual Yes.
+The district court also has exclusive jurisdiction over any separate offense "arising from a single criminal episode containing a qualifying offense for which the district court has original jurisdiction."
+Yes.
+Minors: (1) 16+ years of age charged with a felony violation of aggravated assault, attempted aggravated murder, attempted murder, aggravated kidnapping, aggravated sexual assault, aggravated arson, aggravated burglary, aggravated robbery, felony discharged or a firearm or any other felony offense involving the use of a Yes.
 The juvenile court is required to consider, "the minor's mental, physical, educational, trauma, and social history "